Bhagat Singh Biography: A Heroic Journey

 -Shaheed Bhagat Singh

-Bhagat Singh Biography: Born on September 28, 1907, in Lyallpur (now in present-day Pakistan), Bhagat Singh hailed from a Sikh family.
+Bhagat Singh Biography: Full name Bhagat Singh (Shaheed-e-Azam Sardar Bhagat Singh) was born on September 28, 1907, in Lyallpur (now in present-day Pakistan), Bhagat Singh hailed from a Sikh family.
 His father, Sardar Kishan Singh Sandhu, and his uncles, Arjan Singh and Ajit Singh, actively participated in India’s struggle for independence.

 At the time of Bhagat Singh’s birth, his father and uncles were imprisoned due to their involvement in the agitation against the Canal Colonization Bill in 1907.